It’s a frightening time for any parent when your little one gets their first cold.

 Colds usually last between 7 and 10 days, although a cough can last longer – up to three weeks.
 Even though colds can make your child feel very unwell, they rarely cause serious harm.
 The best thing you can do is let their immune system fight the virus – and if necessary, relieve whatever symptoms your little one is experiencing.

-There are many symptoms associated with a cold, but that doesn't mean your child will experience all of them.
-A sore throat, tiredness or fever may occur very soon after a cold virus is caught, followed by sneezing, a runny or blocked nose, and possibly coughing later on.
+There are many symptoms associated with a cold, but that doesn’t mean your child will experience all of them.
+A sore throat, tiredness, or fever may occur very soon after a cold virus is caught, followed by sneezing, a runny or blocked nose, and possibly coughing later on.
+It is also good to remember that while fever is uncommon in adults with colds – though a slight fever is possible – children are more likely to develop a fever with a cold.

 Antibiotics don’t work on colds and can have serious side effects